safaa-alnabulsi/kubernetes-tutorial/README.md

 - used to setup networking in the k8s cluster.
 - Sub types:
-    - ClusterIP
+    - ClusterIP: exposes a set of pods to other objects in the cluster
-    - NodePort: exposes continaer to the outside world (e.g. access continaer from broswer).
+    - NodePort: exposes continaer (set of pods) to the outside world (e.g. access continaer from broswer).
 Used for dev.
-    - LoadBalancer
+    - LoadBalancer: legacy way of getting network traffic into a cluster
-    - Ingress
+    - Ingress: exposes a set of services to the outside world

 ### Config file attributes